damon-demon/Black-Box-Defense/README.md

 ## Overview of the Repository

 Our code is based on the open source codes of [Salmanet al.(2020)](https://github.com/microsoft/denoised-smoothing).
-Our repo contains the code for our experiments on MNIST, CIFAR-10, STL-10, Restricted ImageNet.
+Our repo contains the code for our experiments on MNIST, CIFAR-10, STL-10, and Restricted ImageNet.

 Let us dive into the files: